epfl-ada/ada-2023-project-adapowerup2023/README.md

 ## Abstract (will be written lastly)

 ## Research Questions
 opt1.1.
-"How do the characteristics of different beers align with the emotional tones identified in reviews?"
+"How do the characteristics of different beers align with the moods identified in reviews?"
 - more broad, we can focus on both characteristics (flavor, aroma, color, etc) and types of the reviews.
 - consider how to have one characteristic for one beer or should we analyze each review separately?